Skip to content

 const { id, name } = nendoroid

-To put it simply, if fetch is successful, data will have a value and error will be null, and vice-versa.
+To put it simply, if the fetch is successful, data will have a value and error will be null, and vice versa.

 TIP

-Error is wrapped with an Error with its value return from the server can be retrieve from Error.value
+The error is wrapped with an Error, and its value returned from the server can be retrieved from Error.value

 Error type based on status

-Both Eden Treaty and Eden Fetch can narrow down an error type based on status code if you explicitly provided an error type in the Elysia server.
+Both Eden Treaty and Eden Fetch can narrow down an error type based on status code if you explicitly provide an error type in the Elysia server.

 typescript